 Opened in 1997, Prairie Ridge High School offers students a comprehensive 9-12 grade education including more than 200 courses.
 These include specialized Advanced Placement, dual credit, Project Lead the Way (PLTW), and Virtual Enterprises International (VEI) course offerings.
 The school is consistently ranked among the best public high schools in Illinois.
 In fact, in its most recent annual ranking of all 677 Illinois public high schools, the Chicago Sun-Times listed Prairie Ridge as the 44th best school in the state.
 The school also appeared on the 2017 Washington Post list of the country's most challenging schools.

-Along with the other District 155 schools, Prairie Ridge appeared on the College Board's 2016 AP District Honor Roll for the fifth consecutive year.
+Along with the other District 155 schools, Prairie Ridge appeared on the College Board's 2017 AP District Honor Roll for the sixth consecutive year.
 The honor roll recognizes districts that increased AP participation while maintaining student success rates on the exams.
-Only 433 districts in the United States and Canada appeared on the 2016 honor roll.
+Only 447 districts in the United States and Canada appeared on the 2017 honor roll.

 Prairie Ridge has 88 teachers, all instructing in his or her academic major.
 In fact, 85% hold a master's degree or higher.
 The school also employs four counselors, two social workers, and one psychologist on its student services team.